Timothy B. Schmit: Eagles

-Career after the Eagles and Poco
+Session work after the Eagles and Poco

-After the Eagles broke up in 1980, Schmit embarked on a solo career, singing vocals and playing bass for hire during studio sessions.
-His voice can be heard on many hits, including Bob Seger's "Fire Lake" and Boz Scaggs' "Look What You've Done to Me" (each with Frey and Henley), Don Felder's "Heavy Metal (Takin' a Ride)" (with Henley), and Crosby, Stills and Nash's "Southern Cross" and "Wasted on the Way", where he sang harmony.
-He was also a background musician on two of Don Henley's hit songs, "Dirty Laundry" and "You Don't Know Me at All".
-He sang a cover of The Tymes' "So Much in Love" on the soundtrack to the film "Fast Times at Ridgemont High."
+After the Eagles initially broke up in 1980, Schmit embarked on a solo career, singing backing vocals and playing bass guitar for hire during studio sessions.
+His voice can be heard on many hits, including Bob Seger's "Fire Lake" and Boz Scaggs' "Look What You've Done to Me" (each with Frey and Henley), Don Felder's "Heavy Metal (Takin' a Ride)" (with Henley), and Crosby, Stills and Nash's "Southern Cross" and "Wasted on the Way", where he sang harmony vocals.
+He was also a backing musician on two of Don Henley's hit songs, "Dirty Laundry" and "You Don't Know Me at All".
+Schmit is also the soaring high-register vocals at the end of Toto's 1982 single "Africa".